Air India One

-Air India One (also referred to as AI1 AIC1 or INDIA 1) is the air traffic control call sign of any Special Extra Section Flight (SESF) operated by the Indian Air Force (IAF) for the President of India, Vice President of India or Prime Minister of India.
-The IAF's Air Headquarters Communication Squadron, based at Air Force Station Palam, New Delhi is the unit responsible for coordinating the missions.
+India One (formerly Air India One; also referred to as AI1, AIC1 or INDIA 1) is the air traffic control call sign of any Special Extra Section Flight (SESF) operated by the Indian Air Force (IAF) for the President, the Vice-President or the Prime Minister of India.

+The Ministry of Defence and the AHQCS, based at the Palam Air Force Station, Delhi Cantt, New Delhi, India are responsible for coordinating and carrying out the missions.

 History

-Initially, the Air India One was an Air India Boeing 747-400 which used to ferry the President, Vice President and the Prime Minister.
+Previously, Air India One was one of two dual-use civilian Air India Boeing 747-400s.

-In 2016, the Boeing 777-300ER was selected as SESF (VVIP transport).
-The new aircraft, with specially-designed liveries, entered service in October 2020, replacing the Boeing 747-400s operated for the missions by Air India.
+In 2016, two Boeing 777-300ERs were purchased as SESF (VVIP transport).
+The new aircraft, with specially designed liveries, entered service in October 2020, replacing the Boeing 747-400s operated for the missions by Air India.
 Unlike the 747s which were commercial aircraft, the newly inducted aircraft are military vessels formally owned and operated by the Indian Air Force.
 They bear no Air India markings and have no commercial dual-use.
 However, under a special contract, they will be maintained by Air India Engineering Services Limited (AIESL), which has experience maintaining the Boeing 777 series aircraft for Air India's commercial fleet.